dajuanseymourofgi/rebase-foundation-info/README.md

 ## About This Repository

 This repository serves as a knowledge hub for blockchain technology resources, focusing on DeFi protocols, cross-chain solutions, and decentralized finance infrastructure.
-The content here complements the educational materials available on [Rebase Foundation](https://rebase.foundation/) - your comprehensive guide to blockchain ecosystems.
+The content here complements the educational materials available on https://rebase.foundation - your comprehensive guide to blockchain ecosystems.

 ## Featured Projects